 Please note that a business's hiring area is not necessarily indicative of home time, even if the business advertises to get drivers that live within the area "home weekends."

-> Third, your choice among motor carriers depends on what kind of equipment you want to drive, including but not limited to:
+Third, your choice among motor carriers depends on what kind of equipment you want to drive and haul, including but not limited to:

-> If you don't want to deal with specialty loads such as radioactive materials or explosives, don't apply to work for a company that specializes in hauling those commodities.
+If you don't want to deal with specialty loads such as radioactive materials or explosives, don't apply to work for a company that specializes in hauling those commodities.

 Fifth, you can choose a trucking company based on how much extra work will be required.